Rational points on elliptic K3 surfaces of quadratic twist type: Cassels-Schinzel type K3 surfaces

-\end{proposition} According to \eqref{eq:congruentnumbers}, under the hypothesis (*), the root number of $\BE^{2C}$ is zero, which conjecturally implies that $\rank(\BE^{2C}(\BQ))$ is even.
-Although most of such curves (are believed to) have rank zero, the following condition (**) guarantees the existence of infinitely many points on $\CH_1^C$. \begin{corollary} Let $C\in\BN_{\geqslant 1}$ be square-free verifying (*), and
+\end{proposition} \begin{proof} This follows from the local solubility criterion \cite[Proposition 6.5.2]{Cohen} for the equation $X^4+Y^4=CZ^2$. \end{proof} According to \eqref{eq:congruentnumbers}, under the hypothesis $(*)$, the root number of $\BE^{2C}$ is zero, which conjecturally implies that $\rank(\BE^{2C}(\BQ))$ is even.
+Although most of such curves (are believed to) have rank zero, the following supplementary condition $(**)$ guarantees the existence of infinitely many points on $\CH_1^C$. \begin{corollary} Let $C\in\BN_{\geqslant 1}$ be square-free verifying $(*)$ and

 Then $\#\mathcal{H}^C_1(\BQ)=\infty$. \end{corollary} \begin{proof} Indeed, from the exact sequence \eqref{eq:exactseq2} and inequality \eqref{eq:upperselmer}, we have